Kitsunix/pyHIBP/README.rst

 pyHIBP (pyHave I Been Pwned)
 ============================

 An interface to Troy Hunt's 'Have I Been Pwned?' (herein referred to as HIBP) public API.
-A full reference to the API specification can be found at https://haveibeenpwned.com/API/v2.
+A full reference to the API specification can be found at the `HIBP API Reference`_.
 Additionally, the full API reference contains all information types and sample return values for each API endpoint.

 This module detects when the rate limit of the API has been hit, and raises a RuntimeError when the limit is exceeded.
 ``pyHIBP._process_response`` contains the full list of items that will result in a raised exception.
 In summary, a call to the module returning Boolean ``True`` or the object as decoded from the API query (currently, lists), represent a detection that a breached account/paste/password was found; Boolean ``False`` means that the item was not found.

+Note that the ``pwnedpasswords`` module does _not_ have a rate-limit.
+If you are intending to bulk-query passwords or hashes, you may also consider downloading the raw data files accessible via the `Pwned Passwords`_ page.

 Installing
 ----------